IMC-GER/phpBB-Collapse-Quote/imcger/collapsequote/README.md

 # phpBB-Collapse-Quote

 ## Description
-For very long quotes, the quote box is reduced in size.
-To view the entire quote, click on a button below the quote box.
+The quoted text field is reduced in size for very long quots.
+To display the entire quote, click on the button below the quote field.

 #### Settings in User Control Panel > Board preferences > Edit display options
 - Collapse Quote enable/disable.